ladjs/lad/Readme.md

 1. Use as many [tools](#tools) as possible to automate your workflow.
 2. Understand that [good coders code, and great reuse][good-coders-code].
-3. Avoid anti-patterns and context-switching habits &ndash; you will easily stay focused!
+3. Avoid [vim][vim-antipatterns] and [JavaScript][js-antipatterns] anti-patterns and context-switching habits in order to stay focused.

 ### Tools